Fermat-ORG/fermat-framework/README-GUI.md

 ### Add to your project the file settings.gradle

-At the beginning when you create your Android project to develop your Wallet/SubApp/Desktop, it won’t be recognized as such in the dependencies structure of the root project (Fermat) and it will show like one more directory.
-So your project is included in dependencies structure it is necessary to add the following lines in the file `settings.gradle` that is found in the folder of the platform where you’re going to work:
+At the beginning when you create your Android project to develop your Wallet/SubApp/Desktop, it won’t be recognized as such in the dependencies structure of the root project (Fermat) and it will show it like one more directory.
+So your project is included in dependencies structure, it is necessary to add the following lines in the file `settings.gradle` that is found in the folder of the platform where you’re going to work:

 ```Gradle
 include ':fermat-[platform_name]-[client_type]-[project_type]-[name_of_the_project]-[org_name]'